 Phase 3 is about injecting ever-new ways to communicate the brand essence in all of the many ways in which it will be interpreted and remembered by your constituencies.

 Because the brand exists in time, and because time inevitably brings change, it also involves effecting slight refinements in the brand’s essentials, in order to maintain the highest ground in the shifting terrain of the market flux.

 What does all this mean for you?

-Surprising as it may seem, the most important effective branding champions here are those involved in product development, design, manufacturing and actual performance in use.
 Will they make the right decisions as to the specific areas in which the product will perform in future?
-Are these ways consistent with the thrust of your brand positioning?
+Are these ways consistent?
+Consistent with the thrust of your brand positioning?
 (See how Stealing Share builds brand strategies around beliefs)

 The third is to ensure that the team of effective branding counselors who helped you to develop the brand essentials are always on hand to help guide your team forward into time, across not only Phase 2, but especially through Phase 3.

 This is important in effective branding